Cornelis de Graeff: Historiography

-De Graeff communicated in a soft and exemplary way and was honest and open, a novelty for the young republic, and felt that it was De Witt who had brought Amsterdam and its interests to their present good fortune.
-Also De Graeff never drove Amsterdam's affairs onto the rocks, but had a good eye for the interests of the other towns of Holland and avoided a mode of power-politics that would have left Amsterdam isolated.
+De Graeff communication style was honest and open.
+He felt that it was De Witt who had brought Amsterdam and its interests to their present good fortune.
+De Graeff avoided policies that would jeopardize Amsterdam's position.
+He focused interests of the other towns of Holland and avoided isolating Amsterdam.

 The Dutch art historian and archivist Bas Dudok van Heel about the impact of the Bicker [in particularly the brothers Andries and Cornelis Bicker] and the linked De Graeff family [in particularly the brothers Cornelis and Andries de Graeff] and their missed (high) noble rank: In Florence families like Bicker and De Graeff would have been uncrowned princes.
 Here, in 1815, they should at least have been raised to the rank of count, but the southern Dutch nobility would not have put up with that.
 What you got here remained nothing half and nothing whole.

 Aims

 Hajo Brugmans states that De Graeff's aims were nearly always administrative and political - the power of Amsterdam in Holland, and the power of the Republic, was only as great as their social power, including the limitation of the power of the House of Orange.
 One point, however, is emphasised by Brugmans - that only De Graeff (out of all Amsterdam's politicians) was ever elected grand pensionary and then entirely successful in pleasing Amsterdam.
 The regent's descendant Adriaen Pauw was also elected as such in 1651.